 - If the supplier fails to adhere to the deadlines stipulated in the Contractual documents due to the reasons attributable solely to the supplier, it shall be obliged to pay the customer the contractual penalty in the amount of 0.05 % of the price of the Performance or part thereof which delivery is delayed, for each commenced day of delay with the handover of the Performance as per Article II. para.
 1 letter a) and b) for acceptance, up to a maximum of 5 % of the relevant price of the Performance or part thereof which delivery is in delay.

-- The supplier is obliged to compensate the customer for damage caused by the supplier as a result of breach of the contractual obligations of the supplier, unless such breach was caused by a circumstance excluding liability under the applicable provisions of Act No. 89/2012 Coll., the Civil Code, as amended (hereinafter referred to as the “Civil Code”), or force majeure according to the Article XI. para.
+- The supplier is obliged to compensate the customer for damage caused by the supplier as a result of breach of the contractual obligations of the supplier, unless such breach was caused by a circumstance excluding liability according to the applicable law or force majeure according to the Article XI. para.
 5 hereof or improper conduct of the customer or another user.
 In such case, the supplier is obliged to compensate the customer for the proven actual damage caused solely by its fault, where the amount of the compensation shall be determined on the basis of an expert opinion prepared by an independent expert.
 Any compensation for a material damage resulting from a breach of contract by the supplier shall be limited to compensation for actual damage (not lost profit and other indirect and consequential damages such as loss of data).
 The cap for any compensation for damage in aggregate is the amount of the price paid by the customer to the supplier based on relevant Contractual documents (exclusive of VAT).
 The parties agreed that this limited liability is assumed by the supplier as a possible consequence of breach of its contractual obligations upon the establishment of the contractual relationship or which could have been assumed in the light of the facts which the supplier knew or ought to have known, if had proceeded with due diligence.
 The customer acknowledges the need to perform regular data backups in order to prevent incurrence of damages.

 - The supplier shall reimburse the customer for damage incurred by the customer as a result of an infringement of copyright or another similar intellectual property rights of third parties by using the delivered Performance in the territory, in which the customer is entitled to use the Performance according to the Contractual documents, and subject to a claim for compensation made on the customer by a third party.
 The compensation of damage shall be limited to the claims established in the final judgement or agreed by the supplier, up to the amount of liability for damage according to these GTC.
 Compensation for damage is subject to the following: